German casualties in World War II: Statistical study by Rüdiger Overmans

 The following schedules give a brief overview of the Overmans study.

 Of the 2 million presumed dead, Overmans believes 700,000 died in Soviet custody without being reported as POWs.

 Overmans states that there is not sufficient data to break down the 1,230,045 deaths in the 1945 "final battles" in Germany between the Western Allied invasion of Germany and Eastern Front in 1945, although he estimates that 2/3 of these casualties can be attributed to the Eastern Front.
-This proportion (2/3 East vs. 1/3 West) contradicts the Heeresarzt weekly casualty reports for the army regarding the period from 1.1.-20.4.1945, according to which ca. 83% of the KIA and 87% of the WIA in the "final battles" occurred in the East.For the entire year 1945 Overmans puts total losses at 1,540,000 (1,230,045 in the final battles; 57,495 in other theaters and 252,188 POW).
+For the entire year 1945 Overmans puts total losses at 1,540,000 (1,230,045 in the final battles; 57,495 in other theaters and 252,188 POW).
 Overmans 1,230,045 figure for the "final battles" includes (1) killed, (2) missing, (3) otherwise deceased "without prisoners of war", as is differentiated on p.
 272. The missing (697,319) does not include confirmed deaths in captivity, however on page 288 Overmans mentions 400,000 missing in the East in 1945 and states that this figure of missing was based on his finding that two thirds of deaths during the "final battles" occurred in the East of Germany.
 He further argues (p.
 289) that about half of the 1,536,000 missing in the East between 1941 and 1945, according to his calculations, may well have died in Soviet captivity.
 On the other hand, Overmans states that "300,000 soldiers per month" (p.
 275), "that is, 10,000 men per day" (p.
 279, cf. p.
 283, also stated in the introduction) actually died in 1945.
 Overall, Overmans estimates losses for the entire war on the Eastern front at 4 million and in the West 1 million.

 Monthly German military casualties at point of death per Overmans study.
 (Not including living POWs still held.)

 Notes: Figures include Waffen SS, Austrians, conscripted ethnic Germans, Volkssturm, and other paramilitary forces.
 Figures do not include prisoners held by Allies.
 Prisoners held during the war are listed in a separate schedule below.
 Monthly figures do not add because of rounding.

 Soviet sources reported that "In 1945 the German Army lost more than 1,000,000 men killed on the Soviet-German front alone."

 Figures do not include POW deaths of 363,000 in Soviet captivity; these losses were listed separately by Overmans.